hokus15/home-assistant-config/README.md

 * Turn on swimming pool pump every day at 7AM
 * Turn on swimming pool pump every day at 8PM
 * Stop the swimming pool pump depending on the season of the year (3 hours in summer, 2 hours in spring and autumn, 1 hour in winter).

-**Note that the following configuration is not used any more.
-Since version 0.53 a season sensor was released.
-I leave it here only for information purpose.**

 I've created a sensor to determine roughly the season of the year:
 ```
 - platform: template